-Baldwin Pear hybrid between Pyrus communis and Pyrus pyrifolia decidious tree
+Baldwin Pear hybrid between Pyrus communis and Pyrus pyrifolia deciduous tree

 native to Europe and eastern Asia, and has been introduced throughout much of the eastern United States, from Maine to Florida, and as far west as Texas and Missouri.

-They grows best in moist soils with at least partial sunlight, and can reach a height of up to 40 feet.
+They grow best in moist soils with at least partial sunlight and can reach a height of up to 40 feet.
 Average between 20-25′.
-The showy flowers and manageable height of common pear makes it a favorable ornamental landscape tree.
+The showy flowers and manageable height of the common pear make it a favorable ornamental landscape tree.
 Some find the aromatic flowers and sweet edible fruits to be an additional plus.

 |Height||20' - 30'|